-Individuals interested in a Roth IRA should focus on providers that have the lowest fees for those investment that match their investment goals.
+All the same, there are big differences in the types of fees you will be charged.
+Individuals interested in a Roth IRA should focus on providers that have the lowest fees for the types of investments that match their investing goals.

-There are three primary fee types you will find with a Roth IRA.
+These are the three primary types of fees you will find with a Roth IRA.

 Account Maintenance Fee

-An account maintenance fee is a fee charged to account holders just to have an account open with the provider.
-The company is having you directly pay for some of their overhead expenses incurred by providing their services.
-This fee is usually included in the information listed before you open your account with the dollar amount you will be charged every month.
+Some providers charge an account maintenance fee just to have an account open with the provider.
+The company is having you directly pay for some of its overhead expenses.
+This fee is usually included in the information listed before you open your account, along with the dollar amount you will be charged every month.

 Expense Ratio on Mutual Fund Investments

-The second fee commonly associated with Roth IRAs is the expense ratio on mutual fund investments inside of the Roth.
+The second fee commonly associated with Roth IRAs is the expense ratio on mutual fund investments inside the Roth.
 This charge isn’t something directly charged to you by the Roth IRA provider.
-Instead each mutual fund you invest in while have an expense ratio that is charged to cover the fund’s expenses.
+Instead, each mutual fund you invest in will have an expense ratio that is charged to cover the fund’s expenses.